tejzpr/JMXr/README.md

 JMXr
 ====

-JMXr is a Java-JMX based live host monitoring tool with email notifications for monitoring crucial system attributes.
+JMXr is a JMX RMI based live host monitoring tool with email notifications for monitoring crucial system attributes.